facebook pixel

-Though Chemical dyes in the textile industry, have been commonly used in the modern world, the recent emphasis on environmental consciousness has brought natural dyes back in focus.
-In spite of this well-known fact, many people still choose to use synthetic dyes.
-This is because they don't know much about all the other benefits of natural vegetable dyes.
-We take you through a list of 9 ways Natural Vegetable Dyes are beneficial:
+Though Natural dyes have been traditionally overshadowed by chemical dyes in the textile industry, the recent emphasis on environmental consciousness has brought them back into focus.
+In spite of this well-known fact, many people still choose to use synthetic dyes simply because they are unaware of the numerous benefits of natural vegetable dyes.

 Natural vegetable dyes are an eco-friendly way to colour your fabrics and yarns.
 They are made from plants, fruits and vegetables found in your local store or farmers' market.
 These natural colours add rich colour to your fabric that not only looks beautiful but lasts longer too.
 Since they are vegetable-based, they have far less impact on your health and the environment than their chemical counterparts.